Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcvnetvar.md

 `RPC`s are simpler.

 If you have a temporary event like an explosion, you don't need a replicated state for this.
-It wouldn't make sense.
-You'd have an "unexploded" state that would need to be synced everytime a new player connected?
+It would not make sense.
+You would have an "unexploded" state that would need to be synced everytime a new player connected?
 From a design perspective, you might not want to represent these events as state.

 An explosion could use an `RPC` for the event, but the effect of the explosion should be using `NetworkVariable`s (player's knockback, health decrease, etc).
 A newly connected player doesn't care about an explosion that happened 5 seconds ago.
 They do care about the current health of the players around that explosion though.